COMP2160-Game-Development/Prac-05/README.md

 * UI Construction
 * TextMeshPro
 * C# Events for UI
-* Discussion: Accessibility

-## Discussion: Accessibility
+>## Discussion: Accessibility
-You are working as a project lead on a recently released third person action game.
+>You are working as a project lead on a recently released third person action game.
 Most of the team has moved onto the next project, and you're left with a small budget and a skeleton crew to maintain and patch the game.
+>

-Your community manager has reported that fans are complaining they can't tell different objects apart on screen, due to the muted colour-scheme that makes health packs, weapon pick-ups and other items blend-in with one another.
+>Your community manager has reported that fans are complaining they can't tell different objects apart on screen, due to the muted colour-scheme that makes health packs, weapon pick-ups and other items blend-in with one another.
 Additionally, the game lacks any subtitles, which is preventing players with hearing impairments from playing the game.
 A junior programmer is enthusiastic about finding ways to solve this problem, and has raised suggestions such as colour-blind modes or different symbols for objects.
 Your art director has stated that any changes would ruin the game’s message and meaning, and interfere with the game’s core design.
+>

-Your team is divided, and your resources are limited.
+>Your team is divided, and your resources are limited.
 As project lead, what do you do?
 Justify your decisions with reference to the ACS Code of Professional Ethics and keep your team and player base's wellbeing in mind.

 ## Today's Task
 In this prac you will implement the UI for a simple RPG combat game: